tkterris/rhdg-ocp-demo/README.md

 ### Prerequisites

 - Access to an OpenShift cluster (for local testing, [OpenShift Local](https://developers.redhat.com/products/openshift-local/overview) is recommended)
-- Red Hat Data Grid Operator is installed
+- The Data Grid Operator is installed
+- Helm is installed and the chart repository at <https://charts.openshift.io/> has been added: `helm repo add openshift-helm-charts https://charts.openshift.io/`

 ### Setup